kirikintha/availability_calendar/README.txt

 You can use this on any content type.
 When you add this to your node, you will have a Preview Calendar, that automatically updates as you update your CCK field.
 Single, Multiple and Unlimited values are allowed.

-NOTE: You MUST enable the Availability Calendar: Calendar block on your node, or the Availability calendar will NOT display when you View your Node.
+NOTE: You MUST enable the Availability Calendar: Calendar block on your node display, or the Availability calendar will NOT display when you View your Node.
 This has also been tested with Panels, and should work accordingly.
-No extra configuration is necessary to view the availability calendar in the Node View.
+No extra configuration is necessary to view the availability calendar in the Node Edit.

 RECOMMENDED: It is also Recommended that you use the Vertical Tabs Module, as this allows you to have a cleaner interface when viewing these complex and sometimes numerous entries in one field.
 My advice is to create a Field Group Named "Availability Calendar" and keep your availability date field in there.